83% of Amazon sales go through the Buy Box.

 What's Changed in 2026

 The Buy Box algorithm isn't static.
-Here's what's shifted:
+Here's what's shifted this year specifically.

-- Account health is more binary.
 Small dips in metrics that used to slightly reduce your Buy Box share now have a bigger impact.
-Amazon is less forgiving
+The algorithm's tolerance for below-threshold performance has narrowed.
+A month at 1.2% ODR used to mean reduced Buy Box share.
+Now it can mean suppression.

-- The fee environment changes the pricing math.
 With the effective take rate at 34%, you can't afford to win the Buy Box at a loss anymore.
-Margin-aware repricing — not just competitive repricing — is essential.
-Read the full breakdown of the 2026 fee situation
+Margin-aware repricing (not just competitive repricing) is essential.
+Read the full breakdown of the 2026 fee situation.

 The Bottom Line